Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Returns information on the previous DMA transfer in conjunction with bit 27 of the interrupt mask.
+Returns information on the woke previous DMA transfer in conjunction with bit 27 of the woke interrupt mask.
 Uses mailbox 10.

 Result[0]
 ^^^^^^^^^